JaimeArboleda/nestedcvtraining/README.md

     Returns
     -------
     model : Model trained with the full dataset using the same procedure as in the inner cross validation.
-    doc : Document python-docx if report_level > 0.
+    report_doc : Document python-docx if report_level > 0.
 Otherwise, None
+    report_dfs : Dict of dataframes, one key for each model in model_search_spaces. each key, a dataframe with all inner models built with their params and loss_metric.
     """
 ```